merantix-momentum/gnn-bvp-solver/readme.md

 python -m gnn_bvp_solver.app --task test --artifact model-aer8oj02:v1 --config configs/task_shape/es_ma.json --no-gpu
 ```

+## Paper
+Please find the full details for our experiments in the [paper](https://arxiv.org/abs/2206.14092).
+We published our work at the [AI for Science workshop at ICML 2022](https://openreview.net/forum?id=4vx9FQA7wiC).

+## License
+This software is licensed under the [MIT License](LICENSE).

 ## Cite our work
 Please cite the [paper](https://arxiv.org/abs/2206.14092) if you use this code in your own work.